State funerals in Canada: Process

 State funeral memorial services are typically held in churches.
 The choice of host church is dependent on the religious faith of the deceased.
 However, since 1968, all state funerals held in Ottawa have included a service at the Anglican Church of Canada's Christ Church Cathedral; its five state funerals are the most of any venue.
 Three other churches have hosted two state funerals: All Saints Anglican Church, Notre-Dame Cathedral Basilica, and St Andrew's Presbyterian Church, all in Ottawa.
 The state funeral of Jack Layton, held in 2011 at Roy Thomson Hall in Toronto, is the only Canadian state funeral to have been held outside of a church.

-Similar to a state funeral is a commemoration ceremony, which is a religious and/or memorial service to mark the passing of Canada's monarch or a royal consort (both of whom typically have their state funerals in the United Kingdom), an individual from a family that did not wish a state funeral, or a foreign dignitary.
+Similar to a state funeral is a commemoration ceremony, which is a religious and/or memorial service to mark the passing of Canada's monarch (see Monarchy of Canada#Commemorative ceremonies) or a royal consort (both of whom typically have their state funerals in the United Kingdom), an individual from a family that did not wish a state funeral, or a foreign dignitary.
 For instance, a commemoration ceremony was held in Ottawa in 2002 for the death of Queen Elizabeth, the Queen Mother, the consort of King George VI.
 A service was held in 2013 for Nelson Mandela, the former President of South Africa.
 Nevertheless, these commemorations may be classified as state funerals by the Canadian government.
 Provinces will also conduct their own commemoration ceremonies for the passing of the country's sovereign or a royal consort.

 Not all who lie in state at parliament, nor all for whom flags are flown at half-mast, receive a state funeral.
 The exception was made for the funeral of Retired Sergeant Ernest Smith, the last living Canadian recipient of the Victoria Cross from the Second World War.

+In planning a state funeral, the government makes “every effort to accommodate the wishes of the family” and the family may decline the honour.
+A state funeral was offered for assassinated Quebec cabinet minister Pierre Laporte in 1970 but his widow declined.
+A state funeral was also offered for Chief Justice Bora Laskin by Prime Minister Pierre Trudeau but his family declined, saying that Laskin “liked things very simple.”
+Instead, Laskin was honoured with a lying in state on Parliament Hill.